Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source: Conclusions

 \section{Conclusions}

-In this work, we have developed a geometric framework in which spinor currents dynamically source a generalized tensor field, inducing both metric and torsional perturbations of the gravitational geometry~\cite{Varani2025}.
+In this work, we have developed a geometric framework in which spinor currents dynamically source a generalized tensor field, inducing both torsional and effective metric perturbations of the gravitational geometry~\cite{varani2025yukawa}.
 The fundamental dynamical variable is formulated within the tetrad framework and projected onto spacetime indices.
-It obeys a massive Klein–Gordon-type equation, leading to intrinsically short-ranged, Yukawa-suppressed contributions.
+It obeys a massive Klein--Gordon-type equation, leading to intrinsically short-ranged, Yukawa-suppressed contributions.

 A central structural result of the analysis is that the projection of the spin--induced field onto spacetime indices yields a rank--two tensor without a definite symmetry under index exchange.
 The symmetric and antisymmetric components therefore arise only after explicit algebraic projection.